 Adding ROMs to RetroPie

-ROMs can either be added to RetroPie using a USB Flash drive or by copying them directly to the Raspberry Pi storage using WinSCP.
+ROMs can either be added to RetroPie using a USB flash drive or by copying them directly to the Raspberry Pi storage using WinSCP.
 Before ROMS are added to RetroPie, they need to be prepared first.

 Preparing ROM files for RetroPie